navsangeet99/navsangeetCS.github.io/README.md

 # navsangeetCS.github.io

+## This repository contains all the projects done during academic journey.
+* The portfolio is linked tehre as well.

 ### Dashboard
 * It has all the projects done in the class through Linkedin, and the free code camp.
 * The Final project is also linked on the webpage.